jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 ----

-I take a look at building a program that returns the amount of time slept between a given sleep and wake time in this chapter.
+In this chapter I take a look at building a program that returns the amount of time slept between a given sleep and wake time.

 ----